ahrm/sioyek-documentation/docs/source/usage.rst

 - You can limit the search range to a specific page range using the following syntax in the search bar :code:`<begin,end>search term`.
 For example, if you want to search for the term 'Figure' in pages 20 to 30, you can enter the following::

    <20,30>Figure
+- Using :code:`overview_next_item` and :code:`overview_prev_item` commands, you can open an overview to search results instead of jumping to them.

 .. _Marks: